Technical Institute of Kuala Lumpur: History

 The establishment of TiKL can be traced back in 1926.
 In 1927, The Federated Malay State Government Trade School was created after the Federated Malay States government wished to train skilled workers in technical fields by Mr Noel Leembruggen, an ILO officer and engineer and Mr. Geary, a superintendent.
 The first site for the school was located at Jalan Kolam Air with only seven staff.
 In 1946, the school changed its name to Junior Technical Trade School with enrolment of 80 students.

 Its name was changed again to Technical Institute after the Report of the Education Committee in 1956 (known as 'Penyata Razak') which also suggested that the school transform into a full secondary school which offered its students basic technical skill for the Lower Certificate of Education (LCE) holders.
 The first batch of students for the Technical Institute was enrolled in February 1957 with Mr. Lai Nyen Foo as the principal.
 The teachers then were Mr Rozario, Mr Takashi Mori Jr., Mr.Vivien Voo, Mr. Lee Hoch Siew.
-Mr Leembruggen (1957/58), Mr Wong, Mr Cheong, Mr. Danial, Mr. Zaki, Mr How Chin Cheong and a few more.
+Mr Leembruggen (1957/58), Mr Wong Voon Kong, Mr Cheong, Mr. Danial, Mr. Zaki, Mr How Chin Cheong and a few more.
 The first batch graduated in December 1959.

 Finally in 1962, the school changed its name to Sekolah Menengah Teknik Kuala Lumpur.